 of the nest in the spring or fall in hopes of mating and becoming queens of their own nest.
 The smaller males die shortly

-Often an ant colony will have the
+Often an ant colony will have the parent

-the base of your trees and around your porches and foundation.
+around the base of your trees and around your porches and foundation.

 If the nest cannot be located, placing bait in areas where you see them may work to get

 rid of them.
 The worker ants carry the bait back to the nest and share it with the rest of the colony.
 Use a bait that